 - Account sign-in: CenterPoint Energy My Account

 Use the official phone number shown on your bill or CenterPoint Energy’s website.
-Do not call a number contained in an unexpected text message, email, or online advertisement.
+Do not call a number contained in an unexpected text message, email, pop-up, or online advertisement.

 Is the CPE/BMC Charge Fraudulent?